DIY Natural Bug Spray Using Essential Oils

 Why I Used These Materials

 I use a dark glass bottle because many essential oils need to be protected from the sun and they can eat away at plastic.
 I recommend these labels by Crinklee because they are water and oil proof.
 I love these labels.
-They work better than anything else I have tired.
-Also, I made the adorable labels you see in the pictures for my roller bottles and they work great on these 2 ounce bottles as well.
+They work better than anything else I have tried.
+Also, I made the adorable labels you see in the pictures for my roller bottles and they work great on these 2-ounce bottles as well.
 Check out more about the roller bottles, their labels, and recipes here.
-Get the printable label template by signing up for my newsletter.

 There are a ton of different oils that can be used to repel bugs.
 I chose these three specifically because they are safe for kids under 2 years.
 Do not use on a baby under 3 months and spray on clothing instead of skin, when possible.